Yelfive/md-notes/Mac/Troubleshooting.md

 ## Reset NVRAM

+1. Shutdown the Mac
-Press and hold <kbd>Command-Option-P-R</kbd> until two times of Mac booting sound and then release the buttons, let the mac reboot.
+2. Press and hold <kbd>Command-Option-P-R</kbd> until two times of Mac booting sound and then release the buttons, let the mac reboot.

-This solves 90% of Mac's problem such as WiFi or Bluetooth.
+_This solves 90% of Mac's problem such as WiFi or Bluetooth._